sergeiudris/pad-2020-01-13/README.md

 ## rationale

-- intended for personal use (re-use) in initial stages of projects
+- intended for personal use (re-use) on initial stages of projects
 - iterate and change eagerly, avoid legitimization of bad habbits and lack of design
 - once a project deepens, remove dependency on pad
 - use to increase speed, transparency